 Well, even if you haven’t had the talk, the signs tell that you are already in a no-strings-attached relationship.
 Today, we’re talking about NSA relationships and giving you their A to Zs.
 If you’re in an NSA relationship, and confused about the rules, or about to get into one and apprehensive about the set-up, this guide will solve all your problems in one go.

-With me, I have clinical psychologist Devaleena Ghosh (M.Res (UK) / DFT), founder of the Kornash Lifestyle School and a specialist in couple counseling and family therapy.
+With me, I have clinical psychologist Devaleena Ghosh (M.Res (UK)/DFT), founder of the Kornash Lifestyle School, and a specialist in couple counseling and family therapy.
 She’s here to weigh in on what NSA relationships are all about, and how you can lead one without hitting any roadblocks.
-Many before you have walked this path, and they’ve come to Devaleena for some much-needed guidance.
+Many before you have walked this path, and they’ve come to Devaleena for some much-needed no-strings-attached relationship advice.
 It’s time you picked up these pearls of wisdom too.

 What Is An NSA Relationship?

 To put an NSA relationship in perspective, I turn to the example of my friend Melissa.
 A highly driven and ambitious woman, Melissa’s priority was her career.
 But being a workaholic did not mean she wanted no fun.
 When she came across a work acquaintance at a bar, they decided to enter into a convenient set-up where their physical needs were fulfilled.
 There was no commitment or any emotional angle to their relationship.